Setting up the new machine: Christoph Weser at the Bremen station

 H145 with five-blade rotor: Improved operating conditions

-Torsten Freitag, deputy station manager and senior HEMS TC at the Bremen station, emphasizes the importance of the modernization.
+Torsten Freitag, deputy station manager and senior TC at the station, emphasizes the importance of the modernization.
 The new H145 with its five-blade rotor enables the company to provide the best possible care to patients on-site.
-This modernization is part of DRF Air Rescue‘s nationwide fleet modernization program.
+This modernization is part of Rescue’s nationwide fleet modernization program.
 The first alert after the model change took the crew to a scene approximately 60 kilometers away in Diepholz, where two seriously injured people needed urgent medical assistance following a traffic accident.

 Modernization: Continuous development of the fleet